 UPenn by the numbers: acceptance rate and selectivity trends

-Let’s take a closer look at the numbers:
+Let’s take a closer look at the numbers we do have:

-Now, compare that to the last decade, when UPenn’s acceptance rate hovered around 10%.
+Now, compare that to the last decade, when UPenn’s acceptance rate hovered around 9–10%.
+For context, the rate has nearly halved over eight cycles — from 9.30% for the Class of 2021 to under 5% today.
 While the school doesn’t officially announce its admissions rate anymore, the student class numbers can’t conceal the broader truth: the competition is real — and intensifying.

 What kind of student gets into Penn?

-While test scores are now optional, the typical academic profile of a successful Penn applicant is anything but average.
+Here’s the kicker for 2026: test scores are no longer optional at Penn.
+After reinstating its testing requirement, Penn now expects all applicants to submit SAT or ACT scores.
+The typical academic profile of a successful Penn applicant is anything but average.
 Admitted students generally rank at the top of their class and have pursued the most rigorous coursework available to them.
-For those who submitted scores, SAT middle 50% scores ranged between 1490–1560, and ACTs hovered between 34–35.
+SAT middle 50% scores typically range between 1500–1570, and ACTs hover between 34–35.

 But grades and scores are only part of the picture.
 Penn’s admissions team looks for students who show intellectual curiosity, initiative, and alignment with the university’s collaborative and impact-driven ethos.
 That could mean launching a nonprofit, conducting original research, or leading a statewide organization — as long as the work is done with purpose, authenticity, and integrity.
 Admits also tend to express a clear, passionate academic narrative that aligns with one of Penn’s schools, and a strong sense of social impact.